mitmotion/auth_server/SPEC.md

    the shared secret used to encrypt the JWT.\
 7. The game server decrypts the JWT using the shared secret.
    If decryption fails, abort with an invalid JWT error.
+8. Verify that the client packet is not being replayed by comparing the `sit` claim of the JWT with the entry for the account in the UUID -> epoch table.
+   If the `sit` claim is smaller than the value in the table, then the packet is potentially being replayed which means the authentication attempt must be aborted.
-8. The game server generates a new AES128-GCM IV and sends it to the client coupled with the id of the game server keypair being used and computes a second shared secret using `Truncate(HMAC-SHA3-256(ECDH(client_public, game_server_private), salt))`.
+9. The game server responds with the id of the game server keypair being used and computes a second shared secret using `Truncate(HMAC-SHA3-256(ECDH(client_public, game_server_private), salt))`.
+   Finally, add an entry to the UUID -> epoch table with the account ID as the key and have the epoch be the current epoch of the game server keyring plus one.
-9. The client computes the second shared secret using `Truncate(HMAC-SHA3-256(ECDH(game_server_public, client_private), salt))`.
+10. The client computes the second shared secret using `Truncate(HMAC-SHA3-256(ECDH(game_server_public, client_private), salt))`.
     If the client does not have the game server public key with a matching key id, refetch the game server JWKS.
     If it still does not contain a matching key, reset both parties to step 8.
-10. All future messages are now secured using AES128-GCM with the second shared secret and IV as parameters.
+11. All future messages are now secured using AES128-GCM with the second shared secret and IV as parameters.